erpellet/ns/lite/README.md

 ## Next steps

-Once you have deployed, you can create a new subscription, or move an existing subscription to the Landing Zone management group (Online), and start deploying your workload.
+Once you have deployed, you can create a new subscription, or move an existing subscription to the Landing Zone management group (Online), and start deploying your workload, as well as requisite platform infrastructure (Log Analytics, Sentinel, ASC, Azure Automation etc.) into the management subscription.